Home

 Fight Fire with Fire—and Sin

-Therefore, any civil government that rejects God as the center of its being—and therefore rejects God as the only source of peace—has only one alternative when attacked by evil: to take matters into its own hands and fight back.
-Without God’s protection, it has to fight fire with fire—and sin.
-Without God’s protection, it has to fight evil with evil, hatred with hatred.
-Consequently, it is left holding the Satanic inversion of the Golden Rule: Do to others what they do to you.
+Any government has only one alternative when attacked by evil: to take matters into its own hands and fight back.
+Evil has no remorse, and so any government that tries to be “nice” to evil will be stabbed in the back.
+The Golden Rule has no place in the political battle against evil.
+Governments have to fight fire with fire; they have to fight trauma with trauma, and hatred with hatred.
+Consequently, any government is left holding the satanic inversion of the Golden Rule: Do to others what they do to you.
 Deceive them and kill them.
-That’s called revenge.
+Evil will not settle for peace.

 So, you say you want peace?